bfeitknecht/vault/sem4/W&S/PV/W&S-summary.md

 ## MLE
 1. likelihood function
 2. log likehlihood
-3. partially derive log L
+3. partially derive log L wrt parameter of interest
-4. set equal to zero and solve for theta
+4. set equal to zero and solve for parameter of interest

 ## Confidence Interval
 $I = [A, B], A = a(X_{1}, \dots X_{n}), B = b(X_{1}, \dots X_{n})$